thanhsmind/obsidian-extended-graph/README.md

 <h1 align="center">Extended Graph</h1>

+> [!NOTE]
+> I am currently working on setting up videos to explain how does the plugin work.
+In the meantime, I will keep working on bug reports but I will slow down the effort on the feature requests.

 <p align="center">Enhance the core graph plugin of <a href="https://obsidian.md/">Obsidian</a> with new features.</p>

 This plugin enables you to: